How To Create An Online Course: The Ultimate Guide

 Neither of those constraints is true for online courses.

-There are three primary ways to make your course stand out from other similar ones:
+There are five primary ways to make your course stand out from other similar ones:

 Use a Lean Approach to Developing Your Course